-If you or a loved one is considering applying for Medi-Cal (California's Medicaid program), it is highly advisable to consult with an attorney prior to submitting the application.
+If you or a loved one is considering applying for Medi-Cal (California's Medicaid program), it is highly advisable to consult with an elder law attorney prior to submitting the application.

-Contact the Mullin Law Firm in Concord online or call our attorneys at 925-852-6014.
+Contact the Mullin Law Firm in Concord and Walnut Creek online or call our attorneys at 925-852-6014.
 We have significant experience with California Medi-Cal eligibility issues.

 Applying for Medi-Cal

 Often, it is the children of a parent with Alzheimer's or dementia who contact us to find out about Medi-Cal eligibility for the long-term care benefit.
 At the Mullin Law Firm, we understand that can be a stressful time, and we will work hard to make your parent's Medi-Cal application process efficient and effective.

 Applying for Medi-Cal can be an overwhelming task for someone unfamiliar with the steps involved.
 Our attorneys know the Medi-Cal eligibility workers, and we are very familiar with the information they need.
 We will manage every aspect of the application, from obtaining the correct documentation to filing paperwork and responding to the State's requests.

 If your loved one is living in a long-term care facility, a staff worker may offer assistance with applying for Medi-Cal.
 It's important to remember that nursing homes are typically only interested in receiving payment, not in what happens following your loved one's death.